EU Erasmus+ (South Africa)

 - DC components for connecting batteries to the microgrid (scheduled for implementation)

-Photo: In November, at the Cape Peninsula University of Technology (CPUT), Jonathan van der Heiden from DC Systems B.V. installed DC components for a test setup and demonstrated the working of the Current/OS based DC microgrid.
+At the Cape Peninsula University of Technology (CPUT), Jonathan van der Heiden from DC Systems B.V. installed DC components for a test setup and demonstrated the working of the Current/OS based DC microgrid.

 EU Project Partners